carpentries/2017Merger/executive-council/roles-responsibilities.md

 * develop and guide strategic planning for the Carpentries
 * work in the best interest of the organization as a whole

-The Steering Committee will also identify members to serve in the following roles: Chair, Vice Chair, Treasurer, and Secretary, each of whom will have additional responsibilities.
+The Executive Council will also identify members to serve in the following roles: Chair, Vice Chair, Treasurer, and Secretary, each of whom will have additional responsibilities.